Want to improve your comma usage and other grammar?

 That’s because an appellate court recently ruled in favor of Maine dairy drivers in a labor dispute that hinged on the oft-debated piece of punctuation.

 For anyone who’s ever wondered what all the fuss is about over Oxford commas, the circuit judge’s opinion says it all: “For want of a comma, we have this case.”

-Proponents of the Oxford comma argue it’s necessary to avoid potential ambiguity.
+Proponents of the Oxford comma say it’s necessary to avoid potential ambiguity.

-In the example sentence, it’s clear I like three types of food in and of themselves.
-Remove it and the sentence reads, “I like cake, pizza and ice cream” — leading to the potential to read the last two items as one combination item.
+It’s clear in this example that I like three types of food in and of themselves.
+But remove that serial comma, and the sentence reads, “I like cake, pizza and ice cream” — leading to the potential to read the last two items as one combination item.
 I no longer like pizza and ice cream on their own, one could argue; I like pizza and ice cream only when they’re together.
 (Not that there’s anything wrong with that.)